Sustainable-Energy-Storage-Recycling/Sustainable-Energy-Storage-Recycling.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

-Our work focus on the big topic of "Industry 4.0",and paid closed attention to the following topics including-1.Hydrogen;2.Artifical Intelligence;3.Computer Vision;
+Our work focus on the big topic of "Industry 4.0",and paid closed attention to the following topics including
+-1.Hydrogen;
+-2.Artifical Intelligence;
+-3.Computer Vision;

 For more details,please contact Mr.Haotian Ma for more information.